Ralph Menzies: Investigations and arrest of Menzies

-Subsequently, the police investigations managed to link Ralph Menzies to the murder.
+Subsequently, the police investigations managed to link Menzies to the murder.
 Menzies, who was booked on unrelated burglary charges and detained on February 24, 1986, was found to have four of Hunsaker's identification cards in his possession, after a jailer found them in a laundry hamper located in the changing room Menzies used during the screening.
-Furthermore, two high-school students, Tim Larrabee and Beth Brown, saw two people at Storm Mountain on the morning of February 24 after Hunsaker's disappearance; one of these people matched Hunsaker's description, and the other, whom Larrabee described as a "White male" with black curly hair and beard who aged 25 to 36, weighed approximately 170 pounds and also 6'1 tall, roughly fitted the description of Menzies.
+Furthermore, two high-school students, Tim Larrabee and Beth Brown, saw two people at Storm Mountain on the morning of February 24 after Hunsaker's disappearance; one of these people matched Hunsaker's description, and the other, whom Larrabee described as a "White male" with black curly hair and beard, was aged 25 to 36, weighed approximately 170 lb and was 6 ft 1 in tall, roughly fit the description of Menzies.

 Additionally, Troy Denter, a friend of Menzies, told police that he loaned his car, a cream-colored 1974 Chevrolet, to him on the day of the murder, and Larrabee saw a car resembling Denter's on the same date he saw Hunsaker and Menzies together; Brown corroborated Larrabee's testimony after identifying the car as the one Menzies borrowed from Denter.
 When the police questioned Menzies after obtaining the witness testimonies, Menzies denied that he was involved in the murder.
-He said that on the night he borrowed Denter's car, he picked up a woman (Hunsaker, he implied) on State Street and then picked up his girlfriend, Nicole Arnold.
+He said that on the night he borrowed Denter's car, he picked up a woman on State Street and then picked up his girlfriend, Nicole Arnold.
 Menzies claimed he drove around with both women in the car until they began to fight.
 Menzies said he dropped off Arnold first before he stopped at somewhere around 7200 West and 2400 South to drop the other woman off.
 Menzies stated that he returned home to talk to Arnold.

-The police later on searched Menzies's apartment, and they recovered Hunsaker's purse and some of the money missing from the cash register of Hunsaker's workplace.
-A buck knife was retrieved as well, and it was found capable to inflict the cut wounds on Hunsaker's neck after being compared to the injuries.
+The police later searched Menzies's apartment and recovered Hunsaker's purse along with some of the money missing from the cash register at her workplace.
+A Buck knife was also retrieved; after comparison with the injuries, it was determined to be capable of inflicting the cuts on Hunsaker's neck.
 A DNA test later confirmed that Denter's car contained Hunsaker's fingerprint.

 With the evidence obtained so far, Menzies was arrested and charged with the murder of Maurine Hunsaker.
 Sometime after Menzies was charged, more evidence linking him to the murder emerged.
 A cellmate of Menzies, Walter Britton, contacted the police and told them that Menzies admitted to killing Hunsaker during a conversation with him, and that Menzies allegedly claimed that slitting Hunsaker's throat gave him one of the biggest thrills of his life.
 However, the cellmate later signed a sworn declaration retracting this testimony.

 The father of Nicole Arnold also discovered Hunsaker's Social Security card in his daughter's possession.